top1944/duckuments/docs/atoms_85_fall2017_projects/11_heroes_system_architecture/30-final-project-report-heroes.md

-#  The Heroes - System Architecture: final report {#heroes-final-report status=draft}
+#  The Heroes - System Architecture: final report {#heroes-final-report status=beta}

 <!--
 General notes:
 - REMEMBER to change the "heroes" in the chapter labels to your group label!
 -->

+TODO: links to relevant files

 System Architecture refers to the high-level conceptual model that defines the structure and behaviour of a system.
 There are different ways to get an insight into the architecture of a system, for example functional decomposition diagrams, package composition, or a Finite State Machine diagram.